Exciting Announcements: PAIFF Winter Early Bird Bi-monthly Awards

 Directed by Jessica Kourkounis (USA)

-This experimental narrative follows Ricki Constant, portrayed by veteran actor Boris McGiver, a sailing scientist who repeats a strict ritual across a fractured landscape until a chrome apparition and mysterious radio transmissions shift the meaning of his journey.
+This experimental narrative follows Ricki Constant, portrayed by veteran actor Boris McGiver.
+He is a sailing scientist who repeats a strict ritual across a fractured landscape.
+This routine is disrupted when a chrome apparition and mysterious radio transmissions shift the meaning of his journey.
 The film merges ritual, surreal imagery, and shifting internal logic into a vivid sensory experience.

-Director Jessica Kourkounis is a highly respected photojournalist and unit stills photographer whose work has appeared in the New York Times, Los Angeles Times, and Washington Post.
+Director Jessica Kourkounis is a highly respected photojournalist and unit stills photographer.
+Her work has appeared in the New York Times, Los Angeles Times, and Washington Post.
 Her film and television stills include productions such as Glass, Servant, Concrete Cowboy, Madame Web, and Lady in the Lake.

-Her narrative debut has reached audiences across the world, screening at the Philadelphia Independent Film Festival, Lucca Film Festival, Buffalo International Film Festival, and many others, including Roswell Shorts, where it earned Best Experimental Short.
+Her narrative debut has reached audiences across the world.
+It has screened at the Philadelphia Independent Film Festival, Lucca Film Festival, Buffalo International Film Festival, and many others, including Roswell Shorts, where it earned Best Experimental Short.

 What This Means for March

-All five Winter Early Bird winners are now official selections of PAIFF and will screen during our festival week, March 25–29, 2026.
+All five Winter Early Bird winners are now official selections of PAIFF!
+They will screen during our festival week from March 25–29, 2026.
 Together with our Summer and Fall honorees, they advance to compete for awards at our red carpet ceremony in Puerto Aventuras.
-Congratulations to the filmmakers from the United States, the United Kingdom, and Italy.
+Congratulations to the filmmakers from the United States, the United Kingdom, and Italy!

 Comments